Venice Film Festival 2014: Interview with Adam Driver and Alba Rohrwacher for Hungry Hearts

-You’re playing a character, yes, but are you such a polite person too?
+You’re playing a character, yes, but are you such a polite person in real life?

 What If is playing all over Europe now, and Girls is everywhere.
 What has this meant for you?

-How did working on Girls help you in this part, as in that you’re in a love/hate relationship?
+How did working on Girls help you in this part, as in the fact that you’re in a love/hate relationship?
 In Hungry Hearts you don’t leave a relationship that most people would.